shadowpa0327/Palu/README.md

 ## Usage
 ### Rank Search and Compression
-We provide a scrips `compress.py` to perform the rank search and low-rank decomposition to generate the low-rank projection matrices for compressing KV-Cache.
+We provide a script `compress.py` to perform the rank search and low-rank decomposition to generate the low-rank projection matrices for compressing KV-Cache.
 Here, we perform the decomposition with proposed `G-LRD` methods with group size equal to 4 as an example.
 ```bash
 python compress.py \
 --model_id="meta-llama/Llama2-7b-hf" \